Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: Matrix Adaptive Methods

+Our update is similar to other root-free second-order methods based on the multi-linear exponential family \citep{lin2019fast} or the tensor Gaussian distribution \citep{ren2021tensor} when using the outer product as a curvature approximation (i.e., $\mathcal{H}=\vH$).
+Unlike these works, our update is both affine-invariant and scale-invariant of the loss and is applicable for other curvature approximations $\mathcal{H}$.

-\paragraph{Inverse-free update} We can obtain an inverse-free update by reparameterizing $\vS^{-1}= \vS_C^{-1} \otimes \vS_K^{-1} =(\vC\vC^T) \otimes (\vK\vK^T) $ and directly updating $\vC$ and $\vK$ instead of $\vS_C$ and $\vS_K$ as suggested by \citet{lin2023simplifying}.
-This update (IF-Shampoo) is inverse-free and square-root-free (see Appx.~\ref{fig:matrix_methos_simple}), avoiding numerically unstable matrix inversions and decompositions. (derivation in Appx.~\ref{sec:app_matrix_inv_free}).
-Moreover, this update is equivalent to directly updating $\vS_C$ and $\vS_K$ up to a first-order accuracy.
+\paragraph{Structured inverse-free (IF) update} To enable our update in half-precision, we consider an IF update \citep{lin2023simplifying} by reparameterizing \scalebox{0.75}{$\vS^{-1}= \vS_C^{-1} \otimes \vS_K^{-1} =(\vC\vC^\top) \otimes (\vK\vK^\top) $} and updating $\vC$ and $\vK$ instead of $\vS_C$ and $\vS_K$ thanks to the preconditioner invariance.
+This update is IF and root-free (c.f.
+Fig.~\ref{fig:matrix_methos_simple}), avoiding numerically unstable matrix inversions and decompositions (c.f.
+Appx.~\ref{sec:app_matrix_inv_free} for a derivation).
+Moreover, this update is equivalent to updating $\vS_C$ and $\vS_K$ up to first-order accuracy (c.f.
+Appx.~\ref{app:invariance_ours_root_free}).
+Last but not least, this update also allows the use of sparse factors $\vC$ and $\vK$ \citep{lin2023structured} to further lower memory consumption.
+By using a sparse $\vC$, our approach can construct an expressive structured preconditioner $\vS_C$ or its inverse $\vS_C^{-1}$ that is difficult to achieve with other approaches.

-On vision transformers, we find that IF-Shampoo performs similarly to Shampoo in terms of per-iteration progress.
-However, our method can run in BFP-16; in contrast to Shampoo.
-We observe that one step of IF-Shampoo takes half the time of Shampoo and requires significantly less memory.
-This is a promising result to make matrix adaptive methods more prominent in modern large-scale training.
+We find that IF-Shampoo performs similarly to Shampoo regarding per-iteration progress on modern vision models such as vision transformers and mambas (see Fig.~\ref{fig:experiment-matrix-more}).
+However, our method can run in BFP-16, in contrast to Shampoo.
+We observe that one step of IF-Shampoo takes less than half the time of Shampoo (see Fig.~\ref{fig:experiment-matrix}) and requires less memory.
+This promising result will make matrix adaptive methods more prominent in modern large-scale training.